Counselling Oxted – Dr Kimberley Carter

 How long does the process take?

-There is no set time frame.
-Each client comes to therapy in a unique personal circumstance and leaves the process when an individual form of successful outcome is achieved.
+There is no set end date, and there is no fixed process or outcome.
+Everyone who goes into therapy has their own personal reason, and my job is to help my clients make the best of our time together.
+So they can end as and when they feel they are ready.
 Clients have a wide variety of goals; as they go through the process these goals can sometimes change, leading to the continuation of therapy for longer than originally expected, or an increase in frequency of sessions.

 Quite simply: the greater and deeper behavioural change hoped for, the longer it will take.
-Before therapy, many people are unrealistic about the enormous difficulties in change progression and the patience and trust required to make it happen.
-Complete commitment and belief in the process are crucial for significant changes to be sustained over the long term.
+Before therapy, many people are unrealistic about the work they need to do, and how long it will take, to achieve the changes they desire.
+Commitment and belief in the process are crucial for significant changes to be sustained over the long term.

 How much does it cost?